 Here are the worst culprits:

-- Pollution: It generates free radicals that speed up the aging process.
+- Pollution: It generates free radicals, little nasty molecules that destroy collagen, proteins, and everything they else they find on their way, speeding up the aging process.

 - Too much sugar: It causes glycation, a fancy way to say that it corrupts your collagen and makes your skin sag faster.